dvreeze/ocp-java-17-learning/doc/chapter01.md

   * But the rules are the same for all of them:
     * Identifiers can contain letters, digits, currency symbols and underscores
     * But they cannot start with a digit, and they cannot be just an underscore
-    * And they cannot be *reserved words* (note that "var" is not a reserved word, but a reserved type name)
+    * And they cannot be *reserved words* (note that "var" is not a reserved word, but a "reserved type name")
     * And they cannot be "word" literals like true, false and null
 * *Variables*:
   * They are pieces of memory storing data (primitives or references)